How to Improve Seeing the Ball

-- Often you hear great hitters remark they are “really seeing the ball well right now,” or “the ball just looks big to me right now.”
-One hundred percent focus on the ball during games at bats prohibits thinking, allowing movements to become automatic.
+- Often you hear great hitters remark they are “really seeing the ball well right now.”
+Or, “the ball just looks big to me right now.”
 Seeing the ball has a direct correlation to confidence, slowing the game down, and performance at the plate.

 Vision Check First

 If the hitter reports they are really struggling to see the ball clearly, the first thing to check is their eyesight.
 If the hitter hasn’t had their eyes checked in a few years it might be a good idea to do so.

 Keep in mind, 81% of professional baseball players see 20/15 or better.
 Good eyesight is critical.

 Are you ready to get started seeing the ball better?

 Start tracking your percentage of hard hit balls (HHB%) and watch the rate go up!

 Here is Building Rome Series step by step list, from simple to more advanced, to improve seeing the ball: